Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 That one option is more effective

-A reason to look more closely at the formula
+A reason to look more closely at the formulation

 That the dose or form is appropriate